 • Stop (the radiator does not heat)

-Installation for control of devices through a relay
+Installation for device control via a relay

 - Red: blinking when AMR is activated.

-- Orange: blinking 3 times on a reset factory
+- Orange: blinking 3 times on a factory reset

-To ask the device to start a new association, pass the magnet 3 consecutive times near the AMR, the green led will start flashing again.
+To ask the device to start a new association, pass the magnet 3 consecutive times near the AMR, the green LED will start flashing again.

-Codec are available to decode frame: Downloads
+Codecs are available to decode frames: Downloads

-The Pilot Wire LoRa remote device implements “Multistate Output” cluster associated to the pilot wire output.
+The Pilot Wire LoRa Remote device implements “Multistate Output” cluster associated to the pilot wire output.